berkeleymartin20/MyFridge/README.md

  - [x] (Edit) TextView for the list of items in Shopping List according to added features
 - [x] (Implement) AddItemFragment and its functionalities.
 The functions include: enter new item name, enter new quantity and submit
  - [x] (Implement) a data-checking algorithm to make sure the user can only add new items to the shopping list if data is entered and valid
- - [ ] (Debug) issues with CardView Layout when duplicates are inserted.
+ - [x] (Debug) issues with CardView Layout when duplicates are inserted.
 Have a pop up window with warning when submit add item button is pressed with a duplicate string name
  - [ ] (Implement) a data saving/reloading algorithm to save and retrieve files on onPause() and onResume()
- - [ ] (implement) a data structure to keep track of item, categories and their expiry dates
+ - [x] (implement) a data structure to keep track of item, categories and their expiry dates
- - [ ] (implement) a list view that sorts the data according to their categories
+ - [x] (implement) a RecyclerView that sorts the data according to their categories
  - [ ] (implement) an add item button for the fridge which navigates user to add item to fridge page
- - [ ] (implement) a fragment where user can add item by specifying the name, expiry date, and their category
+ - [ ] (implement) a fragment where user can add item to myFridge tab by specifying the name, expiry date, and their category
   - [ ] (implement) a fragment where user can look up expiry date suggestion for produce items when they are adding items to the fridge list